brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-wakka.md

 ---
 layout: article.njk
-meta_title: "Wakka from Final Fantasy X in DnD"
+meta_title: "How to Build Wakka from Final Fantasy X in DnD"
 meta_description: "A lot of DnD builds, ya?
 Wakka's powerful ranged attacks and debilitating status effects translate well to DnD.
 Praise be to Yevon.
 Here's how to build him."
 author: "Brandon Gregory"
 section_name: final-fantasy